Freegle1643/Customized-Dockerfile-Pool/README.md

 This is a markdown note that document virtually every important process of my struggle to run X server and spice in a docker container.
 This is part also of my job as an Intern.

+###Phase 1

+*This phase is a bad start, you may skip to Phase 2.*

+*The following two Docker file can be find in First try directory.*

 ### Dockerfile_171026_01_XSpicetry01

 It's my first try to write my own Dockerfile, which ends up not so good.
 I initially look for a image that have standard components, command, web browser, video player and X, VNC, XSpice installed.
 However, the disorganized `RUN` part leads to a bad result.